grafana/pyroscope/docs/sources/operators-guide/deploy-grafana-fire/jsonnet/migrating-from-consul-to-memberlist.md

 ## Step 6: Cleanup

-We have successfully migrated Mimir cluster from using Consul to memberlist without any downtime!
+We have successfully migrated Fire cluster from using Consul to memberlist without any downtime!
 As a final step, we can remove all migration-related config options:

 - `multikv_migration_enabled`